N-F9/simple-ros2-bridge/readme.md

 On the docker container in one terminal:

+- `sudo docker build -t arduino-bridge .`
-- `sudo docker run --rm -it --runtime nvidia --network host --gpus all --device=/dev/ttyACM0 -e DISPLAY dustynv/ros:humble-ros-base-l4t-r32.7.1`
+- `sudo docker run -d --rm -it --runtime nvidia --network host --gpus all --device=/dev/ttyACM0 -e DISPLAY --name arduino-bridge-container arduino-bridge`
+- `sudo docker ps`, to view if the container is running.
+- `sudo docker logs arduino-bridge-container`, to view logs.
-- `sudo docker cp arduino_bridge.py {docker_id}:/arduino_bridge.py`
+- `sudo docker stop arduino-bridge-container`, to stop the container.
-- `pip install pyserial`
-- `python arduino_bridge.py`

 In another terminal: